ImperialDesSoc/handbook/source/school-spaces.rst

 School Workshop
 ===============

-The School’s workshop facilities are located on the ground floor of ACE Building (Building no.14 in the map, Appendix A).
+The School’s workshop facilities are located on the ground floor of ACE Building (Building no.14 on the `campus map`_).

-.. todo:: The reference to Appendix A above needs to be resolved.

 .. important:: Failure to keep the lab spaces safe and tidy may lead to restrictions in your access to College lab spaces.